swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 Prior to Swift 5.1, the Swift compiler itself did not expose all of the features (like ABI compatibility) required to build a workable solution.
-Now that those features are present, it makes sense to reevaluate the role of binary packages.
+Now that those features are present, it makes sense to re-evaluate the role of binary packages.

 The goal of this proposal is to make *consumption* of binary packages as described above *easy*, *intuitive*, *safe*, and *consistent*.
 This proposal